tabishfayyaz/notes-and-books/learning-rx-java.md

 **ObservableEmitter:** Abstraction over an Observer that allows associating a resource with it

+**Operators** themselves are Observers to the Observable they are called on.
 You should strive to use operators to express business logic so your code stays as reactive as possible.
-Operators themselves are Observers to the Observable they are called on

 The operators can suppress emissions by simply not calling the onNext function downstream for a disqualified emission and therefore does not go down the chain to Observer